 And we'll follow up with a quote ASAP.

-We mill your feed after you order & rule of thumb is 1 year.
-But keeping in a dark, cool place can increase shelf life.
+Our rule of thumb is one year, but keeping your feed in a cool, dark place can increase shelf life.

 Yes!
 Sign up for our emails and we'll keep you posted.